pubkey/rxdb/docs/RxDocument.md

 ## insert
-To insert a document into a collection, you have to call the collections .insert()-function.
+To insert a document into a collection, you have to call the collection's .insert()-function.
 ```js
 myCollection.insert({
   name: 'foo',